MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 ## Exploring categorical data {#categorical-data}

 In this section, we will introduce tables and other basic tools for organizing and analyzing categorical data that are used throughout this book.
-Table \@ref(tab:emailDF) displays the first six rows of the `email` data set containing information on 3,921 emails.
-In this section we will examine whether the presence of numbers, small or large, in an email provides any useful value in classifying email as spam or not spam..
+Table \@ref(tab:emailDF) displays the first six rows of the `email` data set containing information on 3,921 emails sent to David Diez's Gmail account (one of the authors of the _OpenIntro_ textbooks).
+In this section we will examine whether the presence of numbers, small or large, in an email provides any useful value in classifying email as spam or not spam.
-Descriptions of all five email variables are given in Table \@ref(tab: emailVariables).
+Descriptions of all five email variables are given in Table \@ref(tab:emailVariables).

 \BeginKnitrBlock{data}<div class="data">The `email` data can be found in the [openintro](http://openintrostat.github.io/openintro/reference/index.html) package.^[The `email` data set found in the `openintro` package defines the variable `spam` as 0 (not spam) or 1 (spam), and `format` as 0 (not HTML) or 1 (HTML).
 When variables are defined in this way---coded as the numbers 0 and 1 rather than the category names---they are called **indicator variables*** or **dummy variables**.
 In this section of the textbook, we have re-coded `spam` to be the variable `type`, which takes on values "not spam" or "spam", and we have re-coded the variable `format` to take on values "not HTML" or "HTML".]</div>\EndKnitrBlock{data}